-In spring 1948, nearly 240 children aged five to eleven from Manchester and Salford left London Road Station in Manchester to make the long journey of Switzerland for what the local press described as a three-month health holiday.
-They had been chosen from local authority health lists of ‘delicate’ children, whose ailments included asthma, bronchitis and tuberculosis, lung and chest ailments common among those growing up in working-class districts.
+On the 22nd March 1948, 238 children aged five to eleven from Manchester and Salford left London Road Station in Manchester to make the long journey of Switzerland for what the local press described as a three-month health holiday.
+Accompanied by an escort party of teachers, nurses, and a doctor, they had been chosen from local authority health lists of ‘delicate’ children, whose ailments included asthma, bronchitis and tuberculosis, lung and chest ailments common among those growing up in working-class districts.
 ‘Fresh air’ was commonly prescribed for TB and other respiratory diseases between the nineteenth century and the 1940s, until antibiotics became widely available in the 1950s, and many of these children had spent considerable time in open-air hospitals and schools.
-Their stay in Switzerland was intended as a three-month ’building up’ holiday when they would, as the Manchester Evening Chronicle put it, live ‘with Swiss Families while the Alpine air works its miracles’.
+Their stay in Switzerland was intended as a three-month ’building up’ holiday with plenty of fresh air and good food after years of rationing and poor living conditions, as the Manchester Evening Chronicle put it, living ‘with Swiss Families while the Alpine air works its miracles’.

 THE SWISS RED CROSS

 The children’s visit to Switzerland came about as a result of an invitation to Manchester and Salford City Councils by the Swiss Red Cross Society to identify children whose health would benefit from a stay in Switzerland.
 The scheme was part of an international child relief programme by the Swiss Red Cross, which offered ‘sick and weak children’ from across the UK and Europe three-month health breaks ‘after the war.
 Similar invitations were extended to children in other British cities which had been bombed, including Edinburgh, Coventry, London, Hull, Bristol, Cardiff, Portsmouth, Plymouth, Southampton and Swansea.